NextAudio/NextAudio/.github/ISSUE_TEMPLATE/user_story.md

 ---

-## Proposal/Pain
+## Description
-Which this user story will solve?
+Which problem this user story will solve?

 ## Features
 Which features/tasks this user story will have?